 2. Rinse your cast iron skillet with hot water.
 Then wipe out the dirty bits with a sponge or brush.
 Don’t use soap—unless your pan has years of layered, polymerized seasoning on it—and never steel wool, because that can strip off the precious seasoning, especially with newer pans.
 Don’t put it in the dishwasher either.
 (If you’re still tempted, here’s another reason to refrain, courtesy of Rachael Ray: Cast iron is “very porous.
 That flavor will stay in there and literally bake into the pan.”
 You do not want that.)

 3. Use salt and oil to remove leftover gunk.
-If you need something more abrasive to remove stubborn bits of leftover food debris, place a spoonful of coarse sea salt—or cornmeal—into your dirty cast iron skillet.
+If you need something more abrasive to remove stubborn bits of leftover food debris, place a spoonful of coarse sea salt or kosher salt—or cornmeal—into your dirty cast iron skillet.
 Pour an equal amount of cooking oil, such as canola, vegetable, or corn, over the salt or cornmeal.